8 best places for yong tau foo in KL and Selangor today

 If you’re looking for a place that offers a diverse range of yong tau foo items, Segambut Yong Tau Foo should be on your list.
 They pride themselves on using only the freshest and highest quality ingredients to create their dishes, ensuring that each bite is packed with flavour and satisfaction.

-Their spacious seating area can accommodate a large number of customers even during peak hours, so you won’t have to worry about waiting for a table.
+Their spacious seating area can accommodate many customers even during peak hours, so you won’t have to worry about waiting for a table.
 And if you’re in the mood for more than just the Hakka dish, Segambut Yong Tau Foo has got you covered.
 They also have stalls selling other delicious snacks like fruit rojak, fried prawn crackers, and steamed potato buns, making it a one-stop destination for all your food cravings.

 Address: 67, Jalan Segambut Pusat, Taman Segambut, 51200 Kuala Lumpur